Arun-sajwan/tindog-main/README.md

- please do not make any changes in orignal program . you can create yor own website with the help of our code .
+ please do not make any changes in orignal program . you can create your own website with the help of our code .

  thank you :)